Where Wooden Boat People can get together.

 In the majority of cases the forum members will be very helpful.

-They can often help you with a specific problem,even if you haven’t been able to find an answer elsewhere, especially where the forum is dedicated to a specific design of boat.
+They can often help you with a specific problem, even if you have not been able to find an answer elsewhere, especially where the forum is dedicated to a specific boat design.

 On a good forum you are sure to find someone who has had the same or similar problem to those you need answers for.